What Does the Torah Say About Suicide? A Comparative Religious Overview

 FAQs

-Does the Torah explicitly mention suicide?
+Does the Torah explicitly forbid suicide by name?

 0 Community answers